Voljega/scripts4batocera/Randomizer/README.md

 ### Installation

 * First copy the script in the */userdata/* folder
-* Edit the */usr/share/emulationstation/es_systems.cfg* file to add the new random system (don't forget first to remount with `mount -o remount,rw /` and then to save modification with `batocera-save-overlay`)
+* Edit the */usr/share/emulationstation/es_systems.cfg* file to add the new random system (don't forget first to remount with `mount -o remount,rw /`)
 Alternativaly you can modify the `/userdata/system/configs/emulationstation/es_systems.cfg` file if you have a copy of base `ex_systems.cfg` there
 ```xml
 <system>